-Judgements made by management in the application of AASBs that have significant effect on the consolidated financial statements and estimates with a significant risk of material adjustment in the next year are discussed in Note 21.4.1.
+Judgements made by management in the application of AASBs that have significant effect on the consolidated financial statements and estimates with a significant risk of material adjustment in the next year are discussed in Note 23.4.1.

-21.4.1 Critical Accounting Estimates and Judgments
+23.4.1 Critical Accounting Estimates and Judgments

 Management discusses with the Board the development, selection and disclosure of the Group's critical accounting policies and estimates and application of these policies and estimates.
-The estimates and judgements that have a significant risk of causing a material adjustment to carrying amounts of assets and liabilities within the next financial year are discussed below.
+The Board determined no estimates and judgements have a significant risk of causing a material adjustment to carrying amounts of assets and liabilities within the next financial year.